-Once we found everything, we delivered it to Khin’s friend’s home, where the food would be prepared.
-At this point, the sun was starting to lower in the sky and we were exhausted and thirsty.
+Once we found everything, we delivered it to Khin’s friend’s home, where the food would be prepared the next day.
+The sun was sinking low in the sky and we were exhausted and thirsty.
 We took a seat on the side of the road and bought fruit juice drinks from a stand across the street.
-While we were relaxing, this little girl came outside to play.
-To be honest, I’m pretty sure she wanted to show off her cute outfit and bicycle, but I can’t blame her!
-Unfortunately, though, it was time to head back to Yangon for the evening to rest for the day of RAK’ing ahead.
+It was time for day one of our day trip from Yangon to come to an end.
+We needed to rest up for the day ahead.

 RELATED POST: Vietnam: An Early Mid-Life Crisis In Mai Chau Village

-Although Khin lives near to Bamboo Village, it was very hot and the time was getting late, so we had tri-shaw drivers take us down the long dirt path to where we would serve food.
-At first, the building seemed like just a community building on the edge of the village.
+At first, the building seemed like it was a community building on the edge of the village.
 However, I noticed that there were murals painted on the walls inside that depicted scenes of death and the afterlife.
-It was then that we realized that we were serving food in the crematorium.
+I realized that we were serving food in the village’s crematorium.

-After lunch, we began delivering bags of rice to each home in the village.
-Each bag, depending on the size of the family, would last several days.
-A man, who I believe to be something like the Mayor, walked with us making sure each family was accounted for.
 As we walked through the village, we had a sea of children walking with us.
-What’s amazing is that wherever you are, there are elements of play that remain the same.
+What’s amazed is that wherever I go, there are elements of play that remain the same.
 You can always play peekaboo, tag, or race each other.
 There’s just no language for being a child.

 All good things must come to an end.
 As we hopped on our tri-shaws to take the long dirt road back to the ferry terminal, I glanced up to see the little boy who had been by my side all day chasing after us waving and smiling.
 Khin and her two friends rode with us to make sure we made it on the ferry safely and to say goodbye.

-While my expectation was to see the sites in Yangon, this day in Dala was the most wonderfully heartwarming surprise.
+While my expectation was to see the sites in Yangon, this day trip to Dala was the most wonderfully heartwarming surprise.